-Anne, the author of the diary, is a thirteen-year-old feisty girl who is more confident in writing down her thoughts in her diary than sharing it with people.
+Anne, the author of the diary, is a thirteen-year-old feisty girl who is more confident in writing down her thoughts in her diary than sharing them with people.
 While being quite close to her father, she shares an emotionally distant relationship with her mother.
-Over the course of the diary, she grows from an innocent, stubborn, and somewhat spiteful girl to a more politically conscious, self-aware, and introspective girl of 15 years.
+Throughout the diary, she grows from an innocent, stubborn, and somewhat spiteful girl to a more politically conscious, self-aware, and introspective girl of 15 years.
 She tries to keep an optimistic attitude even in the concentration camp she is moved to, where she dies before reaching the age of sixteen.
 Anne was a strong-willed and spirited girl, who struggled to keep her optimism alive even in the face of grave fear and danger.

 Character Sketch of a Teacher Example

 The most simple way to learn how to write a character sketch is to pick someone you look up to and then create their character sketch.
 So, here is an example of a character sketch of a teacher: